 KTH Language Award

 KTH’s Language Policy aims to increase language awareness and multilingualism among students and staff, and to support KTH’s ambition to develop as a multilingual university.
 The KTH management wishes to recognize and reward individuals who have made significant contributions in the spirit of the language policy.
-It is now time to nominate candidates for the KTH Language Award 2025.
+KTH Language Award 2025 was awarded to Ugne Miniotaite.

 The award, presented annually by KTH’s Language Committee, is intended for a staff member or student who has made outstanding contributions in the spirit of the language policy.
 The aim is to highlight good examples where individuals have helped improve language quality, enhance language proficiency among students or staff, promote multilingual education and linguistic diversity, or develop and disseminate Swedish specialist language.
 The award raises awareness of language issues and the language policy at KTH, and demonstrates KTH’s commitment to linguistic quality, language proficiency, parallel language use, and linguistic diversity.

-The award will be presented for the first time in 2025, in connection with the Storträffen Meetup on 1 December 2025.
-The award consists of a diploma and a book.
+The award was presented for the first time in 2025, in connection with the Storträffen Meetup on 1 December 2025.
+The recipient was Ugne Miniotaite, doctoral student in the Division of Light and Matter Physics, “for her important work in strengthening doctoral students’ opportunities to study languages, especially Swedish, within the framework of their third-cycle studies.”
+The award consisted of a diploma and a book.

 Nomination Criteria for the KTH Language Award